unnamedrd/AthenaFitness/README.txt

 - It's built with components from my Responsive Tools project.

-- It uses flexbox, which eliminates all kinds of terrible hacks and clunky layout stopgaps (like CSS grid systems).
+- It uses flexbox,

-- It uses Sass* a lot more intelligently, thanks in part to several new mixins and functions I've been working on (as well as a few by @HugoGiraudel).
+- It uses Sass* a lot more intelligently, thanks in part to several new mixins and functions

   (* = still entirely optional if you prefer vanilla CSS :)

-- A ton of other stuff.

 In short, Spectral's the culmination of several new things I'm working on/trying out, so please, let me know what you think :)